 In addition to this important question, I consider several others.
 Does public insurance erode self-reliance?
 Is a large private safety net as helpful to the least well-off as a large public one?
 Are universal programs more effective than targeted ones?
+Does decentralized government authority result in less generous social policy?
 Are income transfers the key, or are services important too?

 IS PUBLIC INSURANCE GOOD FOR THE POOR?